Thibaut-Delattre/NuclearReactor/README.md

 - Control roads to absorb the excess of neutrons
 - Neutron sources to give extra neutrons
 - Fission, absorption and scattering
 - Simplification of the nuclear chain reaction :
+For capture reactions,
 U235+n -> U236
 U238+n -> Pu239
           +n   -> Pu240